ackrep-org/ackrep-org.github.io/README.md

 # General information

-This repo contains the sources (markdown-content, themes, download files), and the built result of the ackrep landing page.
+This repo contains the sources (markdown-content, themes, download files) and the built result of the ackrep landing page.

 The rendered page is available at: <https://ackrep-org.github.io> and <https://ackrep.org>.